Vlazzzz/Checkers-MVP/README.md

 <h2>Features:</h2>
 <ul>
-  <li>👥 Singleplayer & Multiplayer Modes: Enjoy playing against the computer or challenge your friends locally.</li>
+  <li>👥 Multiplayer Mode: Enjoy playing against your friends locally.</li>
   <li>📊 Statistics Tracking: Keep track of your gameplay stats, including wins, losses, and more.</li>
   <li>🔄 Restart: Reset the game board and start a new match with a single click.</li>
   <li>💾 Save & Load: Save your progress and continue your game later with the load feature.</li>